spuzzelsnest/PShell-Commander/README.md

  # pShell-Commander

-Built and restructured from an old Batch Program I once wrote, AD-Aid, a tool for Active Directory info.
+Built and restructured from an old batch program I once wrote, AD-Aid, a tool for Active Directory information gathering.
 Writen in PowerShell this time and build on a set of tools like Get-ADUser and Get-ADComputer.
-Expanded with network capabilities by using the SysInternals Tool set like PSExec and module support like PSRemoteRegistry.
+Expanded with network capabilities by using the Invoke-Command.

-Runs from Powershell version 3.0  and will be expanded to Unix Systems.
+Runs from PowerShell version 3.0  and will be expanded to Unix Systems.

 # Tools Available